jus10risner/Socket/README.md

 ## Details

 - Built almost entirely using SwiftUI
-- `UIViewControllerRepresentable` used to make the following UIKit-only features (as of iOS 15.0) available in SwiftUI:
+  - `UIViewControllerRepresentable` was used to make the following UIKit-only features (as of iOS 15.0) available in SwiftUI:
     - `UIActivityViewController` for sharing photos and exporting records
     - `UIImagePickerController` for using the camera capture feature
     - `PHPickerViewController` for using the photo picker
-- Core Data used for persistence, primarily because it can handle large amounts of data efficiently
+- Core Data used for persistence
-- CloudKit, combined with `NSPersistentCloudKitContainer` used to persist data locally, and sync to iCloud
+  - `NSPersistentCloudKitContainer` used to both persist data locally and sync to iCloud

 ## Challenges